Hafiz Suip: Career

-Post AF
+Post Akademi Fantasia

 His first album, titled Masih Jelas was released on 14 July 2009.
-He recorded 5 songs including, Masih Jelas, for the album, which also featured singles by 4 other AF7 finalists.
-Masih Jelas was nominated in the Best Pop Song and Best Arrangements in Anugerah Industri Muzik (AIM17).
+He recorded 5 songs including, "Masih Jelas", for the album, which also featured singles by 4 other AF7 finalists.
+"Masih Jelas" was nominated in the Best Pop Song and Best Arrangements in Anugerah Industri Muzik (AIM17).
 Hafiz also performed at the final of Anugerah Juara Lagu 24 as one of the strongest contenders.
 Being nominated as one of Anugerah Bintang Popular Berita Harian 2009's Best New Artiste also added feathers onto his caps.
 Although he did not win any of these, it was a good exposure for the young artist.

 His latest foray in the entertainment world was being involved in KITA : The Musical, a musical theatre which was inspired by 1Malaysia.
 He played the lead, Rahman in the multi-racial ensemble play staged at the famous Istana Budaya, Kuala Lumpur.
 Also involved in the play were other ASTRO talents, Eric Lin, Michael Rao, fellow AF7 alumni Nas Adila and Amy Wang.
 The theatre was a success and it went into the Malaysia Guinness Book of Record.